apache/buildstream/CONTRIBUTING.rst

       # NOTE: Private methods are the ones which are internal
       #       implementation details of this class.
       #
-      #       We can be absolutely sure that nobody is ever
-      #       going to call these functions from outside of
-      #       this class definition.
-      #
       #       Even though these are private implementation
       #       details, they still MUST have API documenting
       #       comments on them.